Kr1ptal/ethers-kt/README.md

     - Complete support: events (anonymous), custom errors, structs, receive and fallback functions.
     - Custom errors can be resolved from any source (e.g. generated bindings, 4byte directory, etc...).
     - Payable and non-payable functions/constructors.
+- **Batch RPC calls**:
-- **Batch RPC calls**: RPC calls can be batched together in a single call, reducing the number of round trips to the server.
+    - **Batch JSON-RPC**: RPC calls can be batched together in a single request, reducing the number of round trips to the server.
+    - **Multicall**: Aggregate multiple smart contract calls into a single call via `Multicall3` contract.

 ## 🚀 Quickstart

-> [!NOTE]
-> `ethers-kt` API is not yet stable and might be subject to change.
-It will be stabilized in the 1.0.0 release.

 All releases are published to Maven Central.
 Changelog of each release can be found under [Releases](https://github.com/Kr1ptal/ethers-kt/releases).